Office of the Inspector General

 60 E. Van Buren St. 12th Floor

-All employees are required to report violations of the law and violations fo the CHA Code of Conduct.
+All employees, contractors, and vendors are required to report violations of the laws, HUD regulations and violations of the CHA Ethics Policy.
 Furthermore, ALL citizens have a moral responsibility to report violations to assure that taxpayer money is well spent.

 WILL YOU DISCLOSE MY IDENTITY?